How to create an enchanting Secret Kingdom event theme

 Throughout the night acts entertained the crowd form a central stage and the sound system was placed in and around the foliage to disperse evenly on the audience.
 This dispersal was mapped out using software to find hotspots and flatspots and adjust accordingly.
 At any point through the ballroom the even quality of sound has to be maintained to give the MC and the acts the best possible coverage.

-Ian Howard, the Technical Director and lighting designer for the event, ensured the crew were on point and cued for each part of the evening.
+The Technical Director and lighting designer for the event, ensured the crew were on point and cued for each part of the evening.
 Being a dramatic event with heavy use of audio visual techniques his role was to ensure everything ran seamlessly from changes in room looks, to sound requirements and camera shots as well as managing lighting coordination with stage-hand movement on stage.
 The key to running a successful audio visual event is communication.
 To ensure a flawless and safe event all crew use talk-back radios and are clearly briefed prior to the event as well as participate in a full dress rehearsal to iron out any potential issues.